The AT&T Byron Nelson is a PGA Tour golf tournament played in Texas in May.

 |Trinity Forest Golf Club||Dalls, Texas||7,380 Yards||$7,900,000|

-There are any number of reasons why Trinity Forest proved to be little more than a pushover last season.
+There are any number of reasons why Trinity Forest has proved to be little more than a pushover.
 The par 71 may not be particularly short at 7,380 yards but it can be very easy to score here, subject to weather conditions.
 There are no trees, no rough to speak of and no water hazards at the Dallas track so when the Texas winds don’t whip up, top class golfers can let loose and play aggressively.